pava-13/Pava/README.md

 MENTOR :Neela Santhosh Kumar

-Sure!
-Here is a 550-word description of **Multi-Cloud Architecture Using AWS and Render**:
 ### Multi-Cloud Architecture Using AWS and Render

 In today’s dynamic IT landscape, organizations are increasingly adopting **multi-cloud architectures** to improve resilience, reduce vendor lock-in, and leverage the best features of different cloud platforms.
 A **multi-cloud strategy** involves using services from multiple cloud providers to build a flexible, scalable, and highly available infrastructure.
 This document explores the integration of **Amazon Web Services (AWS)** and **Render** in a multi-cloud architecture.